This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 You know you have a meeting downtown with a client tomorrow, so you might as well decide what you are going to wear today.
 This will make getting ready for the day easier and less stressful.
 Plus if you have realized the outfit you want to wear needs to be washed, you will have time to do that too.

 25. Have a pamper session

-If you have been a follower of Feisty Life Media for a bit, you know we are all about self-care and are particularly fond of pampering sessions.
+If you have been a follower of Feisty Life Media for a bit, you know I am all about self-care and am particularly fond of pampering sessions.
 They are a perfect way to take some time out and feel relaxed.
-Check out our recommendations for an at-home spa night.
+Check out my recommendations for an at-home spa night.